 - All equipment for all crew necessary to comply with the Special Regulations category of event, as notified in the Notice of Race, Sailing Instructions or Notice of Cruise, shall be maintained on the boat for the event at all times.
 Additional equipment may be specified by the Club for particular events.
 Some events require additional crew qualifications, for example, First Aid, Safety and Sea Survival Courses, and crew experience.

 - Equipment Auditors are volunteers who freely give their time to assist owners and the Club maintain our excellent safety record.
 All auditors own their own boats and have many sea miles under their belts but are usually keen to get a few more, so their time is precious.

-- All auditors are accredited by Yachting NSW and are appointed by the Club’s Board.
+- All auditors are accredited by Australian Sailing and are appointed by the Club’s Board.
 Only National Equipment Auditors (NEA) can undertake Yachting Australia Special Regulations 'Blue Boo'k Category 1 and 2 audits and Cruising Regulations 'Green Book' Ocean and Long Coastal audits.
 Where possible two auditors should conduct these more complex audits and one must be a National Equipment Auditor.

 - Recognise that an Auditor’s time spent on your boat takes away time spent on their own.

 - Plan and be prepared.
 At the end of the day we should all take the safety of ourselves and those we are responsible for seriously.
 Take time to do it properly.